vivekwpatil/ShopHopperAPI/README.md

 # ShopHopperAPI
- Used for mobile application showing all the receipts
+ Used for mobile application showing all the receipts and items

 Shophopper API
  - GET /receipts